popsim-consortium/stdpopsim/docs/development.rst

 ===========

 ``stdpopsim`` **is a community effort, and YOU are welcome to join in!**
+We aim to be welcoming, inclusive and supportive: please see `our code of conduct <https://github.com/popsim-consortium/stdpopsim/blob/master/CODE_OF_CONDUCT.md>`_ for our community standards.

 We envision at least three main types of ``stdpopsim`` developers: